CMVP - Certified Measurement & Verification Professional

 The written M&V examination deals with such subjects as:

 This fee must be paid at the time the CMVP application is submitted.
+No application or examination fee refunds are allowed.
 The certification application/exam fee does not cover the cost of the required preparatory training seminar.
 EVO subscribers: If you are attending a seminar in the U.S. please contact EVO for your VIP pricing code.
 If you are attending outside of the U.S. contact the local training provider for any possible discounts.

 The CMVP exam is administered at each Fundamentals of Measurement and Verification seminar site, on the afternoon of day three of the seminar.

 A Certified Measurement & Verification Professional (CMVP) may use the designation with name on organization letterhead, business cards, and all forms of address.

 Certification is for individuals only.
 The CMVP designation may not be used to imply that an organization or firm is certified.